alchemyplatform/aa-sdk/site/packages/aa-signers/particle/authenticate.md

 `authenticate` is a method on the `ParticleSigner` which leverages the `Particle` SDK to initiate login and authenticate a user.

 You must call this method before accessing the other methods available on the `ParticleSigner`, such as signing messages or typed data or accessing user details.
+Although, once a user has logged in through `authenticate`, this state will remain constant and `authenticate` will no longer need to be called for access to the other methods; unless the account state is disrupted, upon which `authenticate` will be required once again.

 ## Usage